x

 Jamie Lynnette Yazzie

-PHOENIX — The boyfriend of a Navajo woman whose killing became representative of an international movement that seeks to end an epidemic of missing and slain Indigenous women was due in court Monday afternoon to be sentenced for first-degree murder.
+PHOENIX — The boyfriend of a Navajo woman whose killing became representative of an international movement that seeks to end an epidemic of missing and slain Indigenous women was sentenced Monday to life in prison for first-degree murder.

 Tre C. James was convicted last fall in federal court in Phoenix in the fatal shooting of Jamie Yazzie.
 The jury at the time also found James guilty of several acts of domestic violence committed against three former dating partners.